Islington Hotel: Rose Melchers as proprietor: 1905-1945

-In 1905, Rose Stroh Melchers became sole proprietor of the Islington.
+In 1905, after she and Milo Melchers split up, Rose Stroh Melchers became sole proprietor of the Islington.
 Rose was a woman of resourcefulness and courage who said she would run the hotel until a buyer could be found.
 The reputation and success of the Islington as a summer vacation spot was due largely to her efforts.
 For forty summers, Mrs. Melchers hired local residents, college students and key professionals to work at the hotel.
 Each year the Islington opened June 25 and closed September 15.
 Over the years, gas lighting gave way to electricity.
 Indoor plumbing was added.
 A tennis court, croquet, shuffleboard, a billiard room, a recreation room, card rooms, dances, parties and other activities entertained guests who returned year after year.

 Wooden fishing boats, yachts and large steamers delivering guests, provisions and mail to the hotel from Chicago and Detroit via Mackinac Island used the Islington docks.
 Guests came from cities such as St. Louis, Cincinnati, Chicago and Detroit.
 In later years, goods were picked up from or delivered by businesses in the growing towns of Cedarville and Pickford as well as the city of Sault Ste.
 Marie, Michigan to the north.
 The automobile and better roads provided the means for guests to travel to the Islington's location on the mainland.

 The Islington was known as “the grandest and most self-evidently successful of the Les Cheneaux Hotels.”
 Celebrities such as the actor Jimmy Durante and the author Booth Tarkington and his family stayed at the Islington.
 During the 1930s and 1940s, a staff of approximately 30 catered to every need.
 In the lakeview dining room, guests “dressed for dinner” and dined on chef-prepared food that met Rose Melchers’ high standards.
 For many years the Islington was recommended as a 1st Class eating establishment by Duncan Hines, an early forerunner of the Zagat rating program.
 Whitefish and lake trout were singled out as excellent, and were delivered fresh from the catching nets several times a week.